guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

   is going to be a <span style="color: gray">gray box</span>.
   It's not going to be a white/transparent box because making your own compiler from scratch that generates optimized code is a really difficult task.
-  It's not impossible, but really improbable.
   I don't thing I'm going to create a better compiler in a month than the one designed by a group of hundreds of experts over the years.
+  It's not impossible, but it's really improbable.
   So I will try to find a good balance between writing all the code by my own and use some other tools.
   Even using tools created by others I will learn much more than I knew about